geological-survey-of-queensland/geofeatures-ont/README.md

 ## Citation
 If you wish to cite this profile, please do so like this:

-Geological Survey of Queensland (2019) "GSQ Features Ontology".
+Geological Survey of Queensland (2019) "Geo-Admin Features Ontology".
 An OWL ontology defining classes of geospatial Feature relevant to the duties of the Geological Survey of Queensland. http://linked.data.gov.au/def/gsq-features

 ## Contacts